keetmagtulis/rasa_chatbot/README.md

-# PET Intranet Chat-Bot
+# Chat-Bot

 ## Overview

-The PET Intranet Chat-Bot enhances the PET Intranet Website by providing users with quick answers to frequently asked questions (FAQs) and basic support.
+The Chat-Bot enhances the Intranet Website by providing users with quick answers to frequently asked questions (FAQs) and basic support.
 Built using the Rasa framework, this Chat-Bot is designed to streamline user interactions and provide efficient support.

 ## Features